 Is Child Support Mandatory?

 Child Support is Mandatory in California; however, the parties can agree to a zero child support order and disregard the California Mandatory Child Support Add-Ons.
 Under California law, both parents must provide for the financial maintenance of their children.
-This law does not prevent the parents agreeing to a lesser child support amount or no child support at all.
+This law does not prevent the parents from agreeing to a lesser child support amount or no child support at all.
 A court can hold a parent in contempt of court if they do not pay their child support obligation.
 An action of contempt would include a parent’s failures to pay any expenses required under California Mandatory Child Support Add-Ons.

 Contact A People’s Choice for more information about our legal document preparation service.
 We can help you calculate what California guideline support would be as well as mandatory California child support add-ons.
 If you cannot agree on a child support order with the other parent, we can help you file a request and motion for child support with your local court.
 Call us today at 800-747-2780.